iotaledger/iota-wiki/shimmer/learn/governance/governance-tech.md

 The Voting phase of a governance vote is divided into four stages:

-- **Proposal announcement:** Upon publishing the voting ballot to the [GitHub repository](https://github.com/iota-community/Shimmer-governance-participation-events), Hornet node operators can activate the voting ballot in their nodes’ Participation Plugin to be prepared to count any votes that are cast.
+- **1. Proposal announcement:** Upon publishing the voting ballot to the [GitHub repository](https://github.com/iota-community/Shimmer-governance-participation-events), [Hornet](./develop/what-is-shimmer/nodes/hornet/) node operators can activate the voting ballot in their nodes’ Participation Plugin to be prepared to count any votes that are cast.
-- **Voting Open:** The Voting Open stage lasts seven days and starts when a predefined milestone in the Shimmer network is reached.
+- **2. Voting Open:** The Voting Open stage lasts seven days and starts when a predefined milestone in the Shimmer network is reached.
 After the network has passed this milestone, users can cast, change, revoke, or redo the vote using the governance functionality of the Shimmer Firefly wallet.
 It's important to note that changes of opinion during this timeframe will not affect the final vote count.
 Ideally, voters should cast their votes before the next stage begins to ensure the highest possible vote count.
-- **Counting Start:** This directly follows the Voting Open stage.
+- **3. Counting Start:** This directly follows the Voting Open stage.
 The node software counts the user's vote, which gains weight with increasing holding time at every milestone passed (a milestone is issued every five seconds).
 If the voter holds their vote for the predefined number of milestones, the voter will reach 100% of the possible votes related to their voting power (i.e. the number of tokens they have used in the vote).
 If users change their vote in this stage, the participation plugin updates these changes from the time when they were made.
-However, the previously counted votes are still valid and do not change, even if the voter’s opinion or voting power changes (examples are provided below for clarification).
+However, the previously counted votes are still valid and do not change, even if the voter’s opinion or voting power changes ([examples](# voting weight examples) are provided below for clarification).
 - **Counting Stops:** The accumulation of votes ends.
 All nodes will now be able to produce and verify the final result of the vote.

 ### Voting Details